jrecchia1029/CVP-Consolidate-Configlets/README.md

 ## Workflow

 1. Script gets devices from CVP based on target argument.
-2. For each device retrieved, the script checks to see if the device is streaming to CVP.
+2. For each device retrieved, the script checks to see if the device is streaming to CVP and if its configuration is in compliance.
 If so, the script continues to process the switch.
 3. A configlet named <switch-hostname> containing all device-level configuration (and no configuration that would be inherited from containers) is created/updated in CVP.
 4. The script will create an 'Update Config' task by removing any configlets applied to the device.
 5. The script will update that 'Update Config' task by applying the device-level configlet to the device.